Speira/base-react-sample/README.md

 configure({ adapter: new Adapter() })
 ```

-Then you can format all the files inside the src folder with this command:
+You can autoformat all the files inside the src folder (according to your prettierrc file) with this command:

 ```bash
 yarn prettier --write src